 Jean Gabriel, in his “dark night of faith,” was comforted by a vision of the crucified Jesus that dispelled his anxieties and brought him deep peace.

-- Judas betrayed and delivered up Jesus to the soldiers for 30 pieces of silver.
+- Judas betrayed and handed over Jesus to the soldiers for 30 pieces of silver.

-The son of a catechist betrayed and delivered up Jean Gabriel for 30 taels.
+The son of a catechist betrayed and handed over Jean Gabriel for 30 taels.

 - Jesus had taken with him three companions, Peter, James, and John.